-You can make pasta without any fancy tools (except a rolling pin) but I love having an attachment for my stand mixer and a pasta drying rack.
-Or, if you don't have a stand mixer, you can always check out a pasta machine.Print
+You don't really need fancy tools to make pasta.
+But I love having an attachment for my stand mixer and a pasta drying rack.
+Or, if you don't have a stand mixer, you can always try out a pasta machine.Print

 - 1 ¼ to 1 ¾ cups white whole wheat flour or spelt flour (see note)

-- 1 teaspoon sea salt
+- ½ teaspoon sea salt

 - 3 large eggs

 Whole Wheat Pasta

 Add-ins: This recipe serves as a great base.
-I love to add fresh herbs into the pasta, a hefty scoop of black pepper, or even cooked spinach.
+However, I love to add fresh herbs into the pasta, a hefty scoop of black pepper, or even cooked spinach.

-Flours: I usually stick with white whole wheat flour but einkorn, spelt, or farro flour work as well (einkorn makes wonderful pasta!)
+Flours: I usually stick with white whole wheat flour but einkorn, spelt, or farro flour work as well (einkorn makes wonderful pasta).
 Also, regular whole wheat flour will work as well- I just find the white whole wheat a bit easier to work with.

 Play with shapes: this pasta is perfect for ravioli, long noodles, and even short noodles.
-You don't need special tools as ravioli, long noodles, and even some short noodles are easily made by hand.
+You don't need special tools because ravioli, long noodles, and even some short noodles are easily made by hand.

 Recipe originally published on April 26th, 2010.
 Last updated on November 8th, 2015.